 Pockmarked by retreating glaciers, the Prairie Pothole region is characterized by freshwater marshes that form in concentric circles and primarily are recharged by snowmelt and spring rains.
-These marshes host a diversity of plants that provide water filtration and ather environmental benefits.
-By focusing Farm Bill funding on conserving this region, we can help guarantee that a rich
+These marshes host a diversity of plants that provide water filtration and other environmental benefits.
+By focusing Farm Bill funding on conserving this region, we can help guarantee that a rich abundance of wildlife persists into the future.

-Along with its wetlands density, the Prairie Pothole Region was once port of the largest grassland ecosystem in the world.
+Along with its wetlands density, the Prairie Pothole Region was once part of the largest grassland ecosystem in the world.
 The region has changed dramatically, however, since the days of Lewis and Clark.
-After settlement, native grasslands in the most productive portions of the region were converted to cropland to feed a growing world population.
-Today, grassland-dominated landscapes largely are confined to areas with poor soils, steep topography, and/ or climatic conditions.
+After settlement, native grasslands in the most productive portions of the region were converted to cropland to feed a grewing world population.
+Today, grassland-dominated landscapes largely are confined to areas with poor soils, steep topography, and/or climatic conditions unsuitable for crop production.